-American Indians and Alaska Natives (AI/ANs) living in Washington State will be eligible for additional benefits when Washington Healthplanfinder opens October 1, 2013.
+American Indians and Alaska Natives (AI/ANs) living in Washington State became eligible for additional benefits when Washington Healthplanfinder opened October 1, 2013.
 The Affordable Care Act includes a number of provisions that outline special rules for American Indians and Alaska Native enrollment in state-based Exchanges.
 These include:

 - A Break on Costs for Certain Income Levels: American Indians and Alaska Natives with a household income of less than $70,650 for a family of four and $34,470 for an individual will not have copays or other costs if they obtain insurance through Washington Healthplanfinder.

 - No Costs for Using Indian Health Services: There are no copays or other costs for American Indians who receive health care services or receive a referral through Indian Health Services, Tribes, Tribal organizations, or Urban Indian organizations.

 - Special Open Enrollment Periods: American Indians may change their health plan on a monthly basis, if they desire.

 - No Federal Mandate: An additional protection exempts AI/ANs from the federal mandate requiring all individuals to purchase minimum health care coverage.